Revised: 19 February 2014

 These tables give the numbers of Vital Events for 2012.
-They provide the same kinds of information as was contained in the pre-2001 Registrar General's Annual Reports, plus additional details that have been added in recent years.
+They provide the same kinds of information as was contained in the pre-2001 Registrar General's Annual Reports (available on this website), plus additional details that have been added in recent years.
 The tables are grouped into seven sections: Summary; Adoptions and re-registrations; Births; Stillbirths and infant deaths; Deaths; Deaths by cause; and Marriages and Civil Partnerships.
 In almost all cases, the tables give the numbers of vital events which were registered in Scotland in the calendar year.
 Some tables also provide figures for earlier years, and/or annual averages for 5-year periods.
 Most of the figures are for Scotland as a whole, but some tables provide statistics for each Local Authority and each NHS Board area.

 Please note: there are no figures for Divorces and Dissolutions of Civil Partnerships in these Reference Tables, because the Scottish Government is now the only publisher of new statistics of Divorces and Dissolutions for Scotland.
 More information about the publication of such statistics is available within the Vital Events Divorces and Dissolutions section of this website.